 This is a transparent and simpler ranking than U.S. News, Forbes, etc. You’ll notice the term “Ivy" throughout, though the actual Ivy League comprises eight universities.
 However the Ivy League started as an athletic conference that happened to be made up of some of the oldest and most prestigious schools.

 Since then, the term "Ivy" expanded to mean a larger (but still small) number of schools offering prestige, academic rigor, and tremendous educational opportunity.
-You'll see references to other groups often labeled Ivies such as the NESCAC (largely synonymous with the Little Ivies), the UAA, the SCAC, and the Centennial Conference that we around academic excellence.
+You'll see references to other groups often labeled Ivies such as the NESCAC (largely synonymous with the Little Ivies), the UAA, the Patriot League, and the Centennial Conference that we around academic excellence.
 Experts have also labeled schools Public Ivies, Hidden Ivies, Catholic Ivies, or the "Magnolia League."
 Almost all of those plus other elite institutions scored high enough, using the formula below, to be included.

 The factors considered in scoring: freshman retention, graduation rate, % of classes with fewer than 20 students, % of classes with more than 50 students, and % of alumni donations.